waffle-iron/docs-rackspace/style-guide/basic-writing-guidelines.md

 - [Put serial items into bullet lists](#put-serial-items-lists)

 ### <a name="use-consistent-structure"></a>Use a consistent sentence structure
 As often as possible, use the sentence structure *subject*—*verb*—*object*.
 Use simple declarative sentences for descriptions, and use simple imperative sentences for instructions.
-However, you can use a sentence structure that contains an if clause or places the condition before the action.
+However, you can use a sentence structure that starts with an *if* clause or places the condition before the action.

 Use | Avoid
 --- | ---